 The best thing about our qualifications is that they are more often than not delivered at no cost to the learner.
-And where there is a registration fee, it’s generally heavily subsidised and much more affordable than than studying directly.
+And where there is a registration fee, it’s generally heavily subsidised and much more affordable than studying directly.

 Precious Oyelade, 2012 CVQO Duke of Westminster Award finalist